 High Altitude Tips

-To enjoy your visit here in Colorado Springs, here are a few things to keep in mind to give your body time to adjust to the altitude and prevent altitude sickness:
+To enjoy your visit in Colorado Springs, here are a few things to keep in mind to give your body time to adjust to the altitude and prevent altitude sickness:

-- Stay below 7,000 feet the first day (the city of Colorado Springs is 6,035 feet above sea level.
+- Stay below 7,000 ft. the first day (the city of Colorado Springs is 6,035 ft. above sea level)

-- Give your body time to adjust (there's lots to see and do at lower altitudes).
+- Give your body time to adjust (there's lots to see and do at lower altitudes)

-- Avoid strenuous exercise the first day.
+- Avoid strenuous exercise the first day and drink more water.

 - Get plenty of good rest and enjoy yourself!